A range of support services are available for private rental tenants.

 The Outreach Team can meet with you, one to one to suit your needs.
 The service is free to the user and is funded by Dudley MBC Supporting People Grant.

-If you are interested in finding out more about the service, an information leaflet is available at the bottom of this page.
-CHADD take referrals from other agencies or you can contact them direct for help on 01384 864232 or email firstname.lastname@example.org
+If you are interested in finding out more about the service, an information leaflet is available - CHADD Outreach - We're here to help.
+CHADD take referrals from other agencies or you can contact them direct for help on 01384 864232 or email email@example.com

 Private rented property is advertised in many ways, including in the press, shop windows, estate agents and on internet sites.
-At Dudley Council we hold a list of approved and accredited landlords which we can provide upon request.
-The proforma below can be completed to request this information.
+Please use the form below to request housing advice.

 We have produced a handbook, packed full of handy tips and hints, which covers everything tenants need to know about renting privately.